sic-sic/kayel-lawol-ci/README.md

 # kayel-lawol-ci
-The flexible and fast url rooter for Codeigniter framework
+The flexible beautiful urls maker for CodeIgniter framework